JenniferMack/Ulysses-post-to-WP/README.md

 Download the [.zip file][1], then unzip it.

 Place the `wp-post.rb` script in a conveient location.
 If you put it in `~/bin` it will be found by the app.
-If you put it somewhere else, you’ll have to edit the automator script.[^1] Symlinks also work.
+If you put it somewhere else, you’ll have to edit the automator script to point to the new location.
+Symlinks also work.

 In the `wp-post.rb` script, change the placeholder information to what’s needed to log into your blog.
 Then save your changes.